Comment by sigmoid10

 They don't have plausible evidence to subpoena the guard node if a middle node only sees encrypted traffic.
 They would also need to control the exit nodes which communicate with the target's host or they simply control the host as a honeypot.

-oconnore a day ago
+oconnore 10 months ago

 > Could someone like the NSA with limitless resources do it?
 Quite probably, sure.